Malivil/TTT-Randomat-20/README.md

 - u/MysticBloodWolf on Reddit for the idea for the "Big Head Mode", "Rock, Paper, Scissors", and "Run For Your Life!" events
 - u/PacoSoe on Reddit for the idea for the "Fiends for Life" event
 - u/plipyplop on Reddit for the idea for the "I'm feeling kinda ILL" event
+- u/ptatoface on Reddit for the idea for the "Pump You Up" event
 - u/PM_ME_OODS on Reddit for the idea for the "Lonely Yogs" event
 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event
 - u/Slowghost16 on Reddit for the idea for the _randomat_soulmates_sharedhealth_ ConVar for the "Soulmates" event